 What is Medicare?

 Medicare is a federal health insurance program for people who are 65 or older, people with certain disabilities, and people with end-stage renal disease.
-It is divided into four parts: Part A covers hospital stays, hospice care, and some home health care services.
-Part B covers doctor visits, preventive care, and some medical equipment.
-Part C is known as Medicare Advantage and is offered by private insurance companies.
+Medicare 4 parts: Part A covers hospital stays, hospice care, and some home health care services.
+Part B covers doctor visits, preventive care, some medical equipment, and a very limited amount of outpatient drugs.
+Part C is known as Medicare Advantage and is offered by private insurance companies that offer additional benefits.
 Part D is prescription drug coverage.

 What is the difference between original Medicare and Medicare Advantage?